stoplightio/elements/CONTRIBUTING.md

 yarn e2e:open
 ```

 With the console open, click on any test suite to run it visually.
+Check [Cypress Docs](https://docs.cypress.io/guides/core-concepts/test-runner.html) for more details about the Test Runner.

 Don't forget that while *Cypress* hot-reloads on test code change, it needs a complete rebuild for *Elements* changes.
 There is unfortunately no way around this for now.
 You likely won't hit this limitation often, but in case you do, one trick that may speed things up a bit is: